ESA-PRL/control-orogen-pancam_panorama/README.md

 ## Overview

 This package automatically takes pictures with the PanCam in 3 different positions.
-When the routine is enabled the module instructs the PanCam to a predefined position, waits until it reaches this position and saves the incoming stereo pictures, then in proceeds to the next position and loops over the 3 positions.
+When the routine is enabled the module instructs the PanCam to a predefined position, waits until it reaches this position and saves the next incoming image frames to make sure the images are not blurred because of the PTU movement.
+Then in proceeds to the next position and loops over the 3 positions.

 The pan positions are defined via the parameters.
 The positions are named left, center and right.

+For logging the package has a special structure that contains the timestamped left and right pictures with the PTU angles.

 During the routine the PanCam loops trough the positions in the following way: center, left, center, right.